Modeling the High-energy Emission from the Gamma-ray Binary 1FGL J1018.6-5856: Data Analysis

 \section{Data Analysis}

-We analyzed the gamma-ray orbital light curve of J1018.6 using the data from the \textit{Fermi} Large Area Telescope.
-Photon events with energy ranged from 100 MeV to 100 GeV and time ranged from 2008-08-09 to 2015-08-08 were selected, from the ``Pass 8 Source" event class with the corresponding instrumental response function of ``P8R2\_SOURCE\_V6".
+In this section, we analyze the HE emission of J1018 detected by \textit{Fermi}/LAT.
+Photon events from 2008-August-09 to 2018-May-10 with energies of 0.1-100 GeV were selected from the ``Pass 8 Source" event class.
 The region of interest (ROI) is a $20^\circ \times 20^\circ$ square centered at the epoch J2000 position of the source: $(\textrm{R.A.},\textrm{Dec})=(10^{\textrm{h}} 18^{\textrm{m}} 55.18^{\textrm{s}},-58^\circ 56^\prime 44.2^{\prime\prime})$.
-To reduce the contamination from the Earth's albedo, time intervals were excluded when the ROI is observed at a zenith angle greater than $90^\circ$.
-The \textit{Fermi} Science Tools package version v10r0p5\footnote{Available at \url{http://fermi.gsfc.nasa.gov/ssc/data/analysis/software/}} was used in the data analyses in this study.
-The \textit{gtlike} tool was used to perform maximum binned likelihood analysis to obtain the spectral model for all the 3FGL catalog sources (gll\_psc\_v16.fit) (Acero et al. 2015) that are within $25^\circ$ from the center of ROI, the galactic diffuse emission (gll\_iem\_v06) and the isotropic diffuse emission (iso\_P8R2\_SOURCE\_V6\_v06), available from the \textit{Fermi} Science Support Center (FSSC)\footnote{\url{http://fermi.gsfc.nasa.gov/ssc/}}.
-The spectral parameters for sources that are non-variable and located $5^\circ$ away from the center are fixed to their catalog values.
-Four extended sources within the region: HESS J1303-631, Puppis A, Vela Jr and Vela X, were modeled by the extended source templates provided by the FSSC.
-With the spectral indices fixed to the global fit and leaving only the normalization parameters free, this model is then used to calculate the orbital light curve.
-The orbital phase is assigned to each of the photons using the TEMPO2 package (Hobbs et al. 2006) with the \textit{Fermi} pulg-in (Ray et al. 2011).
-In the timing model, we assumed the orbital period to be 16.544 days (An et al. 2015) and the binary model to be a main-sequence/pulsar binary (Wex, 1998).
-The whole data set is then separated into 10 phase bins.
-Using the \textit{gtlike} tool (binned likelihood analysis) and the model obtained in the global fit, we derived the energy flux of J1018.6 in each orbital phase (Fig.~\ref{fig:GeV_LC}).
+We removed the events with zenith angle larger than $90^{\circ}$ to reduce contamination from the Earth's albedo.
+The $gtlike$ tool was applied to perform maximum binned likelihood analysis to obtain the spectral models for all the 3FGL catalog sources that are within $25^{\circ}$ from the center of the ROI (gll\_psc\_v16.fit), the galactic diffuse emission (gll\_iem\_v06) and the isotropic diffuse emission (iso\_P8R2\_SOURCE\_V6\_v06) (\citealt{Acero2015}).
+Four extended sources within the region: HESS J1303-631, Puppis A, Vela Jr and Vela X are modeled by the extended source templates of Fermi Science Support Center\footnote{\url{http://fermi.gsfc.nasa.gov/ssc/}}.
+With the spectral indices fixed to the global fit and leaving only the normalization parameter free, we use the model to calculate the orbital flux.
+To get the orbital light curve of J1018, we fix the orbital period to be 16.544 d (\citealt{An2015}), then the TEMPO2 package (\citealt{Hobbs2006}) with Fermi plug-in (\citealt{Ray2011}) was utilized to assign an orbital phase for each event.
+The orbital light curve of J1018 is depicted in Fig. \ref{fig:LAT_LC}.
+As we can see, the GeV emission displays significant orbital modulations, with the flux maxima around phase 0.0 and minimum around 0.5.
+We perform spectral analysis in the selected phase intervals to investigate if the spectrum of J1018 is varying throughout the orbital period.
+We defined the phase interval between 0.0-0.1 as high state and 0.5-0.6 as low state.
+We use the same data set described above and sub-selected these two states.
+The spectral form of J1018 is modeled by a PLEC function